DDexxeDD/phtree-c/README.md

 Unless you only ever need single elements from the tree, you will need to define functions for iterating the entire tree with the for_each function, or iterating elements with window queries.
 You will need to define a phtree_iteration_function_t.
 An iteration function takes an element to be worked on and a pointer to any outside data you want to pass in to the function.
 If you want to cache elements found in a query, pass the structure you want to cache elements in as the data argument, and put the elements in that structure using the iteration function.

+### Node children memory management

+Trees support custom memory management functions (malloc, realloc, free).
+If you just want to use the standard functions, they _must_ be explicitly passed in at tree creation/initialization.
+Memory management functions _do not_ have a default setting.
+If you want to do something like allocate nodes from pools, assign your custom functions at tree creation/initialization.

 ## Advanced Usage